Experienced St. Petersburg DUI Lawyer

 By entering a notice of appearance on your behalf, we can try to get your case dismissed or negotiate a plea in absentia and have probation transferred to your home state.

 There is no charge for your initial consultation.
-If you have been arrested for DUI, contact The Denson Firm to speak to a Clearwater DUI Lawyer today.
+If you have been arrested for DUI, contact The Denson Firm to speak to a St. Petersburg DUI Lawyer today.

 Driving on a Suspended or Revoked Driver’s License (DWLSR)